Gentse Feesten: A Great 50-Year-Old Belgian Festival You Haven’t Heard of

-The next two weeks could be the best time to visit the Belgian city of Ghent, home of the world’s most targeted work of art and many heated debates about its merits as a destination over Bruges.
-This Friday (18 July 2014) marks the start of the annual Gentse Feesten, and for ten days the city becomes one of the most fun places to be in Europe.
+The best time to visit the Belgian city of Ghent, home of the world’s most targeted work of art and many heated debates about its merits as a destination over Bruges may well be the annual Gentse Feesten, where for ten days the city becomes one of the most fun places to be in Europe.

 There is a flip side, of course.
 Accommodation in the city is hard to come by, in which case commuting from Brussels becomes an option (it takes just 30 to 45 minutes).
 A man with a thick Flemish accent takes over the tram announcements, which is cool once you get over the change.
 The streets are filled with revellers from Belgium and abroad; they, the tents and the stages get in the way of the perfect photographs of sights like Korenmarkt and Graslei.
 There is a performance of some sort or another everywhere you look.

 On both weekends of Gentse Feesten, the crowds easily rival those in Bruges, but there is a difference.
 It’s a living, fully functioning city with tram tracks, power lines, incongruous contemporary features in mediaeval buildings, and people enjoying the festivities rather than gawking and taking photographs of things.
 The students keep it lively, the locals are quite rightly proud of their city and culture, and their joie de vivre is infectious.